 The rule is: don’t touch anything, especially don’t touch anything you don’t know.
 Otherwise, a nasty sting can repay the favor.

 The jellyfish-like Bluebottle, aka Pacific Man of War (Physalia physalis and Physalia utriculus), are aquatic cnidarians (stinging animals) that belong to the order of the Hydrozoa.
-The species has a pear-shaped gas sac (pneumatophore) that provides the buoyancy it normally floats in at the water’s surface.
-Housed in its long tentacles is a venom that the creature uses to fish for small prey in the water.

 Sometimes, the winds and currents may lead them to shallow waters and the beach, where it makes for a rare but unwelcome encounter for people.
 The stinging cells in its tentacles trigger severe pain when touched and wheals form on the skin.
 In the worst case, it can also become dangerous when an allergic shock occurs.